 7.31 The analysis has been based on meeting affordable housing need over the period from 2016 to 2036.
 Whilst most of the data in the model are annual figures the current need has been divided by 20 to make an equivalent annual figure.
-This is lower than the previous study requirement which sought to meet the net backlog over a 5 year period.
+This is lower than the previous study requirement which sought to meet the net backlog over 5 years.